xixogo5105/uiptv/GUIDE.md

 ```
 Save this as `kodi.sh`, make it executable (`chmod +x kodi.sh`), and set it as an external player in UIPTV.

-### YouTube Integration
-To watch YouTube videos seamlessly:
-1. Install **yt-dlp** and add it to your PATH.
-2. Add YouTube RSS feeds as described in the [Accounts section](#rss-feeds-youtube-support).
-3. When you play a video, UIPTV uses `yt-dlp` to fetch the stream URL and plays it in your chosen player.

 ### Database Synchronization
 UIPTV supports synchronizing its database between two instances or backups.
 This is useful for keeping your settings and accounts consistent across devices.